 Access to the concert is free, but donations are greatly appreciated.
 Concert will remain online one year from premiere date.

-This concert is generously supported by Melody Mason & Joe Gilling and Tony & Margie Knox
+This concert is generously supported by Melody Mason & Joe Gilling, Tony & Margie Knox, and an anonymous donor

 This concert is part of EMV’s new series, Passports: Early Music from Around the World